huma-engineering/huma-docs/data-collection/clnician-portal/managing-health-data/exporting-patient-data.md

 # Exporting patient data
 **User**: Admin; Deployment Staff; Organisation Staff

-Patient data can be exported from the Clinician Portal and used to show results, for reports, etc..
+Patient data can be exported from the Care Portal and used to show results, for reports, etc..

 ## How it works​
 You can export patient data from one of two places; the first is the patient menu on the **Patient List** screen.
 Just select **Export data** from the menu.